 Hostinger loaded slightly faster than A2 Hosting in the best instance

 Given the price difference between the two hosts, I didn’t expect Hostinger to deliver similar performance, but that’s exactly what happened.
-The Sucuri Load Time Tester confirmed Hostinger’s excellent results with an A+ overall score, a rare sight with shared hosting platforms.
+The same phenomena occurred when I tested both hosts’ global performance scores using the Sucuri Load Time tester.
+Hostinger and A2 Hosting delivered B performance scores, with Hostinger performing slightly better.

-Even so, these tests made one thing clear: although its shared plans are incredibly cheap, Hostinger can deliver the same (or even better) performance compared to A2 Hosting.
+Even so, these tests made one thing clear: although its shared plans are incredibly cheap, Hostinger can deliver similar performance compared to A2 Hosting.
+For a more in-depth look at how Hostinger performs, check out our expert Hostinger review.

 Hostinger Has Great Security, but A2 Hosting Does Slightly Better